juliarodriguezdev/OnrampProject/README.md

 • UIButton

 ### UserLocationsViewController
 Displayed the stored locations from User Defaults, acts as the 'Home ViewController'.
-Here a tableview cell can be selected and the weather of that selected location will be displayed.
-Or a new location can be added.
+OpenWeatherMap REST API call is executed here to dispay preview the current temperature and update the UIView color (vertical rectangle) to match the temperature.
+A tableview cell can be selected and will be navigated to the weather of that selected location.
+Also, a new location can be added in this view controller.

 • UITableView